dgodovich/personal_logseq/pages/Mutagenesis by insertion of a drug-resistance element carrying an inverted repetition.md

 			- ![image.png](../assets/image_1758077173219_0.png)
 			- recA- bacteria and erf- phage can't do recombination
 			- integration is also not needed
+			- c2ts is a repressor mutant
+				- would kill the bacteria even if it was able to integrate
 		- Look for mutation caused by the insertion sequence jumping to salmonella
 			- Screen tetR transductants for auxotrophs that came from that mutation
 			- ~1% are auxotrophs